Translation quiver varieties: Introduction

 A translation quiver is a triple $(\Ga,\ta,\si)$, where $\Ga$ is a quiver and

 are bijections such that, for any arrow $a:i\to j$ in $\Ga$, the arrow $\si a$ goes from $\ta j$ to $i$.
-One calls \ta a translation and \si a semitranslation (note that $\ta=\si^2$ defines an automorphism of $\Ga$).
-The above notion is closely related to translation quivers in \AR theory \S\ref{AR theory}, where \Ga is the \AR quiver of a given category and $\ta$ is its \AR translation.
+One calls ~\ta a translation and \si a semitranslation (note that the pair $(\ta,\si^2)$ defines an automorphism of the quiver $\Ga$).
+The above notion is closely related to translation quivers in \AR theory (see ~\S\ref{AR theory}), where \Ga is the \AR quiver of a category and $\ta$ is its \AR translation.
 Most of our translation quivers can be constructed in the following way.
 Let $(Q,\ta)$ be a quiver with an automorphism.
 We define its \ta-twisted double quiver $\Ga=Q^\ta$ by adding to the quiver~$Q$ new arrows $a^*:\ta j\to i$, for every arrow $a:i\to j$ in $Q$.
 Then we define $\si(a)=a^*$ and $\si(a^*)=\ta(a)$.

 For example, if $\ta=\id$, then we obtain the usual double quiver $\bar Q$.
 One defines Nakajima quiver varieties as moduli spaces of semistable representations of $\bar Q$ subject to certain relations.
 As we will see later (see Example \ref{graded qv as tqv}), one can realize graded and cyclic quiver varieties as moduli spaces of semistable representations of some \ta-twisted double quiver $\Ga=Q^\ta$ subject to the relation